August 21, 2024

 Both strategies can be explored by NAB wholesale clients via NAB’s Equity Options facility.

-Alternative Investments: Allocate extracted equity from an existing position into uncorrelated investments such as which are available to NAB wholesale clients.
+Alternative Investments: Consider allocating some funds into uncorrelated investments, such as NAB Equity Referenced Term Investments (NERTIS) and Duel Currency Investments, which are available to NAB wholesale clients.

 Evaluating your options

 Not all solutions are equal.
-NAB offers a number of equity lending facilities, each with their own unique features, to learn more about the different products available, wholesale investors can contact the investor desk contact number below.
+NAB offers several equity lending facilities, each with their own unique features, to learn more about the different products available, wholesale investors can contact the investor desk contact number below.

 To discover more call 1300 683106 or email us on investordesk@nab.com.au